 Storm Water and Nonpoint Source Dischargers

-The only direct change to permit requirements for all nonpoint source and storm water dischargers that are required to monitor for toxicity with test methods specified in the Toxicity Provisions, is the requirement to use the TST approach to analyze test data and report the results and the percent effect to the Water Boards.
-Abt Associates state20 “there are no toxicity monitoring data from storm water dischargers from which to determine the change in compliance actions for storm water dischargers under the Provisions and thus, the incremental controls that may be needed under the Provisions.”
-(Abt Associates, 2017. p4-20).
+The only direct change to permit requirements for all nonpoint source and storm water dischargers that are required to monitor for toxicity with test methods specified in the Toxicity Provisions is the requirement to use the TST approach to analyze test data and report the results and the percent effect to the Water Boards.
+The 2020 Economic Report stated that “[T]here are no toxicity monitoring data from storm water dischargers from which to determine the change in compliance actions for storm water dischargers under the Provisions and thus, the incremental controls that may be needed under the Provisions.”
+(PG Environmental, 2020.
+P. 4-22).
 However, the TST Test Drive completed in 2011 by the State Water Board evaluated storm water and ambient samples Zane’s homework to look at 2020 Econ Analysis

 collected during dry weather, storm events, and irrigation seasons in agricultural areas and found that using the TST approach is not expected to result in a net change in outcomes compared to use of the current statistical approaches.

+The 2020 Economic Report similarly determined that “Incremental compliance costs to storm water dischargers [and nonpoint source dischargers] associated with additional enforcement actions due to a change in statistical approach specified under the Provisions are unlikely based on the State Water Board (2011) comparison of toxicity results for storm water [and storm water runoff from agriculture areas] using the TST statistical approach and aquatic toxicity methods.”
+(PG Environmental, p.
+5-7.)

+PG Environmental also noted that dischargers may “…decide to add replicates to samples to improve statistical power” and “…this may add anywhere from $60 to $225 per test”, although doing so could reduce total costs (ibid.).
 For both nonpoint source and storm water, dischargers may choose to add replicates to samples.
 Abt Associates determined that dischargers may choose to add replicates to reduce the likelihood of accelerated monitoring and TREs.
 However, under the Provisions, storm water and nonpoint source dischargers are not required to conduct accelerated monitoring and TREs.
-While the replicates might be added to reduce withintest variability, the addition would not be a result of the Provisions.
+While the replicates might be added to reduce within-test variability, the addition would not be a result of the Provisions.

+Given that there are no anticipated changes in the frequency of sampling for storm water and nonpoint source dischargers, there is no expected change in costs due to field sample collection and transport.

 The Need for Developing Housing

 The adoption of the Provisions is not expected to constrain housing development in California.
 The implementation requirements do not directly affect the cost of housing, but can increase the cost of city utility services, mainly sewer.
 The costs associated with the requirements are anticipated to be minimal in comparison to the overall costs of housing development.